apacheignite/documentation/sql/dml.md

   "body": "When no `BinaryIdentityResolver` is set for a binary type in configuration, and keys (or values) are built from scratch by DML engine (i.e. column values for particular fields of key and/or value are present in DML query), [BinaryArrayIdentityResolver](doc:binary-marshaller#section-binaryarrayidentityresolver) is used **both for hashing and equality comparisons**."
 }
 [/block]
-##Put new items to cache
-Both **MERGE** and **INSERT** put new key-value pairs to cache, and their syntax is nearly identical as you will see soon.
-The difference between them is semantic.

-**MERGE** puts given pair(s) to cache without considering current presence of keys in the cache, which is identical to, say, MySQL's `INSERT ...
-ON DUPLICATE KEY UPDATE`.

-In its turn, **INSERT** puts only pairs for which the keys are not in cache yet - it's identical to semantic of **INSERT** in conventional RDBMSes.

-Both **MERGE** and **INSERT** may work in two modes - rows list based and subquery based.
-In first case, the user explicitly lists field values in tuples each of which then is converted to key-value pair and put to cache.
-In second case, first SQL SELECT is done, and then each row of its results serves as base tuple for new key-value pair.

-As long as SQL in case of Ignite is merely an interface to query or manipulate cache data, in the end all DML operations boil down to modifying key-value pairs that reside in cache.
-Thus, as all columns in Ignite's tables correspond either to key or to value, when a tuple (which is a "new row") is processed, key and value get instantiated and get their fields set based on what has been passed in tuple.
-After all tuples are well-formed, cache modifying operations are performed.

 ##Field values override
 When `_key` (or `_val`) column value is given in DML query and that query also includes individual values from key (or value) columns correspondingly, first `_key` (or `_val`) column value is taken, and then individual field values are overridden, if any.
 For example, if we issue the following query,